Hidden gems in Nice are out-of-the-way places that aren’t necessarily high on top of the list of things to do.

 If you love wine, then it’s easy to consider this small vineyard as one of the hidden gems in Nice.
 Enjoy an amazing view as well and learn how they make their special wine.

-Join an onsite tour which lasts 45minutes and costs about 20e.
+Join an onsite tour that lasts 45 minutes and costs about 20e.

 Reservations are recommended: you can send an email at email@example.com